-“Camping is here to stay in American life!
+To get the ball rolling they sent out a promotional questionnaire to the pastors and teachers in the SWD in April of 1958, which contained the following introduction from Lutheran Education (April 1957): “Camping is here to stay in American life!
 As our church grows, we must become aware of the tremendous possibilities camping offers our church in training our youth for intelligent Christian living.
 We must make use of every available means in preparing our children for combating forces of evil in the world today – organized camping is one of the significant contributions of American education.
 Yet, it is one of the most neglected areas in a church’s program of Christian Education.”

-Right after the purchase of the farm, work began to turn the property into a camp.
+After the purchase, work began to turn the property into a camp.
 Pages could be filled with stories of the sweat and determination of dedicated Lutherans giving their time and talents to create the foundations of this outdoor ministry.
 Trees were planted, roads were bulldozed, and farm buildings were transformed into usable camp facilities.

 The horse barn became a dormitory.
-The garage became an office.
-The grainary became a dining hall and kitchen, and now serves as the arts & crafts center.
+The garage an office.
+The granary a dining hall and kitchen, which now is used for arts & crafts.
 The pig pens became staff lodging and storage.
-The largest building on the grounds was the barn, originally constructed in 1943 for $33,000 (rather expensive for 1943).
-This became our beautiful St. Barnabus Chapel and recreation hall.
+The largest building, the barn, originally constructed in 1943 for $33,000 (expensive for 1943), became Saint Barnabus Chapel and Recreation Hall.
 Donations from a number of Lutheran congregations provided the chapel furnishings and stained glass windows, turning this structure into a unique landmark for LuWiSoMo.
 The huge stained glass cross, constructed by Lee Krenzke and family, is one of the first impressions many people have of the camp.

-After 20 years of outdoor ministry, the LLL offered Camp LuWiSoMo to the South Wisconsin District, and on September 10, 1981 the SWD Board of Directors voted to accept and took over operation.
+After 20 years of outdoor ministry, the LLL offered LuWiSoMo to the SWD and on September 10, 1981 the SWD Board of Directors voted to accept and took over operation.